aarmey/167L-materials/labs/Final-Report-Guidelines.md

 ### Methods:

 This section should have detailed explanation of your experimental design.
 Include the methods and protocols you used, and replicates and statistics you used.
 If somebody wanted to repeat your experiment, they should be able to read this section and do it.
 You do NOT need to include step-by-step protocols for standard procedures, such as passaging cells, changing medium, using a live-dead staining kit or MTT assay kit, which come with directions, unless you did something different.
 Use subsections here to partition the parts of your experiment.

-(sample: cell culture: HELA cells (ATCC) were cultured in MEM containing x% FBS, y% antibiotics, z% whatever, at 37 degrees 100$ humidity, 5% CO2.
+> sample: cell culture: HELA cells (ATCC) were cultured in MEM containing x% FBS, y% antibiotics, z% whatever, at 37℃ 100% humidity, 5% CO~2~.
 They were passaged every 3 days at a ratio of 1:7.
 For the experiment they were plated at a density of 100,000 cells/cm^2 in 6-well plates.

-Food formulation: vanilla cupcakes (Sigma) and dill pickles (Fisher) were pureedseparately in an Oster blender for 3 min per 100g of food.
+> Food formulation: vanilla cupcakes (Sigma) and dill pickles (Fisher) were pureedseparately in an Oster blender for 3 min per 100g of food.
 10 g of each food were added to 100 mL complete medium for HELA cells just prior to adding this medium to the wells.
 3 conditions were maintained: control (no food added to complete medium), cupcakes (10mg of cupcake puree added to 100 mL of complete medium), and pickles (10mg of pickle puree added to 100 mL of complete medium).
 6 wells of cells per condition were created.
 This set of experiments was performed by three different investigators in the lab simultaneously to create 3 sets of independent data.

-Laugher measurements: After two days of treatment, a microphone connected to a Macintosh computer running Garage Band was used to record laughter.
+> Laugher measurements: After two days of treatment, a microphone connected to a Macintosh computer running Garage Band was used to record laughter.
 The microphone was held in a fixed position 1cm from the surface of the medium directly above the center of each well for 1 min at the beginning of each hour for 3 hours.
 The computer software was used to calculate average decibels.
 A set of blinded investigators was asked to listen to each recording to determine if it was laughter or crying.
 Statistics: There were 6 technical replicates averaged for each independent experiment and 3 independent experimental measures for each group.
-These data were averaged and a Student’s T-test was performed to determine statistical differences between groups. )
+These data were averaged and a Student’s T-test was performed to determine statistical differences between groups.

-Results:
+### Results:

 This section should summarize all your results.
 Include a brief description of the experiment that the results came from, describe the results, refer to figures.
 You do not need to include raw data unless it is important to understanding the discussion.
 If you’re not sure whether to include it, ask your TA.

 Table 1: Ratio of treatment laughter compared to control.
 (sample: The laughter measured from the three treatment groups, control, cupcakes, and pickles, revealed that pickles do not increase or decrease laughter from control, while cupcakes increase laughter by about 10% over the control (Table 1).
 The difference between cupcakes and pickles was relatively small but still statistically significant (P< .05, n=3). ) group cupcakes pickles